dailymotion/oplog/README.md

 # REST Operation Log

-OpLog is an agent meant to be used as a real-time data synchronization layer between a producer and consumers where producer is generally a REST API.
-It can be seen as generic database replication system for web APIs or as an easy way to add a public streaming API to an existing API.
+OpLog is used as a real-time data synchronization layer between a producer (generally a REST API) and consumers.
+Basically, it's a generic database replication system for web APIs or an easy way to add a public streaming capability to an existing API.

+Typical use cases:

-A typical use-case is when a component handles an authoritative database, and several independent components needs to keep an up-to-date read-only view of the data locally (i.e.: search engine indexing, recommendation engines, multi-regions architecture, etc.) or to react on certain changes (i.e.: spam detection, analytics, etc.).
+* A component handles an authoritative database and several independent components need to keep locally an up-to-date read-only view of the data (e.g.: search engine indexing, recommendation engines, multi-regions architecture, etc.) or to react to certain changes (i.e.: spam detection, analytics, etc.).

-Another use-case is to implement a public streaming API to monitor objects changes on the service's model.
-With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)) or from a native mobile application to keep an up-to-date offline view of the data.
+* Implement a public streaming API to monitor changes to objects within the service's model.
+With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes that occur on objects displayed on the page (à la [Meteor](https://www.meteor.com)) or from a native mobile application to keep an up-to-date offline view of the data.

 The agent may run locally on same nodes/containers as the API/application producing updates to the data model.
-The agent receives notifications of updates (operations) via UDP from the producer application and forward them to the central oplog's data store (a MongoDb cluster).
+The agent receives notifications of updates (operations) via UDP from the producer application and forwards them to the central oplog's data store (a MongoDb cluster).
 If the central data store is not available, operations are buffered in memory, waiting for the database cluster to be available again.

 ![Flow](doc/flow.png)